Andjety

 Andjety (meaning "He of Andjet") is a local ancient Egyptian deity of the ninth nome, centered at Andjet, which was known as Busiris to the Greeks.
 This deity is also known by the alternative names Anezti or Anedjti.
 Andjety is considered one of the earliest Egyptian gods, possibly with roots in prehistoric Egypt.

 Andjety is thought to have been a precursor of Osiris.
 Like Osiris, he is depicted holding the crook and flail and has a crown similar to Osiris's Atef crown.
 Pharaoh Sneferu of the Fourth Dynasty, builder of the first true pyramid, is shown wearing the crown of Andjety.
 In the Pyramid Texts the deceased pharaoh is identified with Andjety.
 In the temple of Seti I, the pharaoh is shown offering incense to Osiris-Andjety who is accompanied by Isis.

-He also is shown to have fertility aspects, being known by the epithet of "bull of vultures".
+He also is shown to have fertility aspects, being known by the epithet "bull of vultures".
 His name is sometimes written with a substitution of a stylized uterus for the feather in the hieroglyphs.